TIW-2016-17/tiwlabs/lab2/README.md

 > - An initial and more classic as it is __JDBC__
 > - A second and more oriented to JEE as __JPA__
 >
-> Requirements: Having a relational database installed base.
+> Requirements: Having a relational database installed.

 <!-- MarkdownTOC depth=3 -->